TsuDohNimhh/kontribute_app/README.md

 # Kontribute.app
-The landing page for the knotribute internet computer dapp.
+The landing page for the kontribute internet computer dapp.
 View live site here: https://kontribute.app/

 ## This project uses the following react packages